uvarc/rc-website/README.md

 ## Search

 Site search is provided by Google CSE.
 Publishing in hugo generates a `/sitemap.xml` file that is bound to Google's crawlers.
 If you would like to omit a page from search, include `private = true` in the front matter of your page.
 The crawler generally refreshes every 3-7 days.

+## Migration

+This repository was moved from the `uvasomrc` GitHub organization to the `uvarc` Organization in November 2019.
+Please update all links accordingly.